Descartes’ Modal Metaphysics

 Of course, one might suggest that Descartes’ dualism entails that there are two kinds of things – thinking things and material things – but that in each of these classes there are substances with actual existence and also substances with possible existence.
 On such a view, the class of thinking substances (for example) includes thinking substances with actual existence and thinking substances with possible existence.

 There are a couple of problems with this view, however.
 One is that Descartes holds that it follows from God’s essence that God is eternal and that His will is wholly immutable (The Third Meditation, AT 7:45, CSM 2:31; Principles I.56, AT 8A:26, CSM 1:211; “To Mersenne, 15 April 1630,” AT 1:145–6, CSMK 23; Principles II:36, AT 8A:61, CSM 1:24).
-If it is a necessary truth that God is eternal and that His will is immutable, then there does not exist the possibility that God’s eternal will could have been other than it is.
+If it is a necessary truth that God is eternal and that His will is immutable, and if God contains absolutely no potentiality, then there does not exist the possibility that God’s eternal will could have been other than it is.
 So that possibility does not exist; and neither does it appear that there exist any possible creatures.
 Descartes holds that there is a single series that God preordains and that is (as would be expected) immutable (Principles I.40–41, AT 8A:20, CSM 1:206).
 If God created things that were merely possible, it is unclear how He would be able to actualize them instead of the things that are actualized in the series, if none of the requisite possibilities exist, and so it is unclear how they would constitute possibilities.
 These alleged possibilities (if they are anything) would be among all of the other creatures; they would be actuals.

 It might of course be the case that Descartes just insists that there are possible existents in addition to actual existents.
 Alternately, it might be the case that like Spinoza (in Ethics Part IV, definitions three and four), Descartes uses the expression “possible existence” to describe actually-existing creatures, and in a way that is consistent with a denial of non-actual reality.
 For example, in some places Descartes identifies things as having possible existence to highlight that they are dependent creatures, and creatures whose existence cannot be read straight from their concept.
 To describe the kind of existence had by finite creatures generally, he uses ‘possible existence’ and ‘contingent existence’ interchangeably: he sometimes speaks of the beings that depend on God for their existence as having “possible or contingent existence” (Second Replies, AT 7:166, CSM 2:117; Notae, AT 8B:361, CSM 1:306), and sometimes he speaks of them as having just “contingent existence” (Principles I.15, AT 8A:10, CSM 1:198).
-When he says that creatures have possible or contingent existence, he identifies the two kinds of existence: “possible or [vel] contingent existence.”
+When he says that creatures have possible or contingent existence, he identifies the two kinds of existence: “possible or [sive] contingent existence” (AT 7:166).
 If contingent existence is just the kind of existence had by beings that depend for their existence on God’s will and whose existence cannot be established by an analysis of their concept alone (Fifth Meditation, AT 7:63–66, CSM 2:44–46; Rules for the Direction of the Mind, AT 10:421–22, CSM 1:45–46), then the fact that a thing has possible existence in Descartes’ ontology does not suggest that the thing does not actually exist.
 Such a thing exists, but in a way that has it wholly dependent on God.
 Descartes also suggests this definition of “possible existence” when he contrasts necessary existence with the kind of existence had by creatures in First Replies: unlike necessary existence, the existence had by a creature is marked by the fact that it “has no power to create itself or maintain itself in existence” (AT 7:118, CSM 2:84).
 It might be that like some of his predecessors Descartes is using ‘possible existence’ to describe a kind of being had by actually existing things.

 If possibilities are not creatures that exist in addition to thinking substances and extended substances, another interpretive option is to say that they are ideas in the mind of God, but that God does not actualize.
 This interpretive option is precluded by Descartes’ commitment to the identity of God’s will, intellect, and creative activity: